techguruonline/Read-Excel-with-Glue-Visual-Custom-Transform/README.md

 Glue provides more than 30 ready to use built-in advanced transforms such as Join, Aggregate, Filter, SQL Query etc to transform your data part of your ETL pipeline.
 What if you want a specific functionality that isn't part of AWS Glue built-in transform offering?
 What if you want to built a custom transformation yourself much like a UDF?
-Well, AWS GLue has an answer for you through Visual Custom Transform.
+Well, AWS Glue has an answer for you through Visual Custom Transform.
 Custom visual transforms allow you to create transforms and make them available for use in AWS Glue Studio jobs.
 Custom visual transforms enable ETL developers, who may not be familiar with coding, to search and use a growing library of transforms using the AWS Glue Studio interface.

+I am going to show you step by step on how to develop your own transformation and make it available for others in your organization to reuse it for their ETL pipeline development
+In this example we are going to develop a Visual Custom Transform for reading a Excel file that is stored on Amazon S3 and make it available in Glue studio for others to reuse.

+### Pre-requisite: